SEE SLIM4 IN ACTIONBook a demo today

 That’s not an assortment strategy.
 It’s a reactive scramble.

 Your entire approach to range & assortment planning must support your wider business ambitions.
-For example:

 All options are valid.
 But you can’t pick them all.